Rainor23/SMB_Inspector/README.md

 TODO:
-Use Threads for Async tasks. e,g, each host has its own thread, Refactor code to reduce the spaghetti and follow OOP, Create formatted output that can be exported nicely to CSV for reporting tools, Create filters such as -interesting which allows ONLY interesting files to be outputted, Search for folder permissions.
+- Use Threads for Async tasks. e,g, each host has its own thread
+- Refactor code to reduce the spaghetti and follow OOP
+- Create formatted output that can be exported nicely to CSV for reporting tools,
+- Create filters such as -interesting which allows ONLY interesting files to be outputted,
+- Search for folder permissions.
+- Intergrate flask and a db to store the data instead of dumping it uysing report generator method
+- Add a bit more information into the html report.
+Such as showing file permissions for dangerous files.